-My boyfriend, with oily, acne-prone, and dehydrated skin, now uses a clay mask, foam cleanser, and BHA to keep his cystic acne at bay.
+My husband, with oily, acne-prone, and dehydrated skin, now uses a clay mask, foam cleanser, and AHA/BHA toner to keep his cystic acne at bay.

 These are some examples of how to mix and match cleansing steps that best suit your needs.
 Just think of a cleanser like sweeping and mopping your room.
-No matter how you clean your room, it will always be full of dust and dirt in a few days because not only does your environment change, but your skin also produces metabolic waste itself.
+No matter how you clean your room, it will always be full of dust and dirt in a few days because your environment changes and your skin produces metabolic waste.

 Hence, even if you want to skip some steps, the cleanser is something you should never forget.
 Be thorough, but most importantly, be gentle as well.

 A points makeup remover is a makeup remover explicitly designed for waterproof makeup on your delicate eyes and lips area;

 The cleansing oil is an oil-based, runny liquid makeup remover to remove most makeup traces and impurities.
 It is the first step in your double-cleansing ritual.

 Most oil cleansers emulsify in water, making them easy to wash off.
 This cleanser from Beauty of Joseon cleans beautifully and does not strip the skin, even for dry skin types.

 You can also use natural facial oil as a quick substitute if none is on hand.
 Note that if you use crude oil, you’ll have to be more diligent in the second cleansing half, as removing it is more difficult!